lijuqiang/redis-for-windows-64/README.md

 ===
 ## What's new in this release

+- Important note: we have changed our branch names to make it clear which is the main branch, and the Redis version the branch is based on.
 - Now have x64 version as well as 32 bit versions.
 - For the 64 bit version, there is a limit of 2^32 objects in a structure, and a max length of 2^32 for any object
 - Version number now 2.4.11-pre1 to indicate prerelease and to enable changing